tnessn/docsify/en-us/[English]-Installation-Instructions.md

 After compilation, the `platon`and `ethkey` executable files will be generated in the `PlatON-Go/build/bin` directory.

 >**Hint**：
->MPC is secure multi-party computing feature supported by the Platon platform for privacy calculations. **Currently only Ubuntu supported**.
+>MPC is secure multi-party computing feature supported by the Platon platform for privacy calculations. **Only Ubuntu supported now**.
 For more information about MPC, please refer [Reference](https://github.com/PlatONnetwork/wiki/wiki/%5BEnglish%5D-PlatON-Privacy-Contract-Guide)

 ## Installing on Windows

 The Windows environment supports three installation modes:
-- Official binary package
+- Binary package
 - Chocolatey installation
 - source code

-### Installing official binary
+### Binary package based installation

 Windows version of the Platon binary download link is: [https://download.platon.network/platon-windows-amd64-bin.zip](https://download.platon.network/platon-windows-amd64-bin.zip) download.
 No installation is required after downloading, and it can be used directly by decompression.